NEONScience/NEON-Data-Skills/teachingDataSubsets.md

 * Please comment on any of the data subsets that you think need to be clarified, fixed, or adjusted.
 * Please share ideas you have for other data activities with us.

+## Licensing & Usage

+We encourage you to use these Teaching Data Subsets in your educational setting with the provided tutorials or as a basis for developing your own lessons.
+All content is covered by this
+<a href="http://www.neonscience.org/about/terms-of-use" target="_blank">Terms of Use</a>.

+* Teaching Data Subsets downloaded from NEONDataSkills.org: National Ecological Observatory Network (Year) Teaching Data Subset:File Name.
+Courtesy: Battelle.
+URL.
+Retrieval date.
+* Teaching Data Subsets downloaded from <a href="http://figshare.com/authors/NEON_Data_Skills_Teaching_Data_Subsets/834136" target="_blank"> fig**share**</a>: National Ecological Observatory Network (Year) Teaching Data Subset:Title.
+Courtesy: Battelle.
+DOI.
+Retrieval date.